Media Monitoring for PR Agencies: What to Track, How to Measure, and Which Tools Work (2026)

 How to Evaluate a Media Monitoring Tool for Your Agency

-Six questions that separate adequate monitoring from strong monitoring:
+Six questions distinguishing adequate from strong monitoring:

-1. Source breadth.
+1. Source Breadth.
 How many news sources, social platforms, and broadcast channels does the tool cover?
-Enterprise tools typically cover 200,000+ sources.
-Mid-market tools may cover 50,000-100,000.
+Enterprise tools typically cover 200,000+ sources; mid-market tools may cover 50,000-100,000.

-3. Alerting speed.
+3. Alerting Speed.
 How quickly does the tool surface new mentions?
-Enterprise tools deliver near-real-time alerts.
-Some mid-market tools operate on 15-60 minute delays.
+Enterprise tools deliver near-real-time alerts; some mid-market tools operate on 15-60 minute delays.

 Key Takeaways